for children and adults

 Learn the processes from cleaning a raw fleece to hand spinning yarn.
 Covers both drop spindle and spinning wheel techniques.
 We have opted to set a per-session fee so we can meet as many times as needed by the students.
 Beginners should expect to need at least 4 sessions. *Materials fee may apply for one or more sessions.

-- Hearth Cooking – $250* for a one-day class and meal, for groups of up to 4 students/ 8 diners
+- Hearth Cooking – $250* for a one-day workshop and meal, for groups of up to 4 students/ 8 diners

-Learn the ins and outs of cooking over a fire in this approximately 5-hour class.
+Learn the ins and outs of cooking over a fire in this approximately 5-hour workshop.
 We will work in our hearth kitchen to make a complete meal.
-Participants may each invite one guest to come dine (up to 8 total meals) at the close of the class. *This class also has a materials fee of up to approximately $50.
-We have many requests to run this class for family and homeschool groups.
+Participants may each invite one guest to come dine (up to 8 total meals) at the close of the workshop. *This workshop also has a materials fee of up to approximately $50.
+We have many requests to run this workshop for family and homeschool groups.
 Please call the museum to discuss this possibility.

-- Genealogy Research – $75 for a 2-hour class for up to 4 participants
+- Genealogy Research – $75 for a 2-hour workshop for up to 4 participants

 Spend time with our research staff learning how to best uncover family genealogies using our unique resources as well as internet services.